-President's Statement for Fiscal Year 2017
+President's Statement for Fiscal Year 2023

-We invite all individuals with disabilities and protected veterans to identify themselves to RAND pursuant to the administration of Section 503 the Rehabilitation Act of 1973, as amended (Section 503), and the affirmative action provisions of the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended (VEVRAA).
-Whether you choose to so identify yourself is voluntary on your part.
+Invite all individuals with disabilities and protected veterans to identify themselves to RAND pursuant to the administration of Section 503, and the affirmative action provisions of VEVRAA.
+Choosing to self-identify is voluntary.
 This information or refusal to provide it will not subject applicants or employees to any adverse treatment.

-We extend our best efforts in all the communities in which we operate to identify and develop broad sources of applicants and to promote the fair and effective use of such sources in all of our employment activities.
+Extend our best efforts in all the communities in which we operate to identify and develop broad sources of applicants and to promote the fair and effective use of such sources in all of our employment activities.

-Efforts will be made to reasonably accommodate religious observances or practices of employees to the extent that such accommodations do not create undue hardship on RAND's operations.
+Make efforts to reasonably accommodate religious observances or practices of employees to the extent that such accommodations do not create undue hardship on RAND's operations.

 RAND's Affirmative Action Program contains an audit and reporting system which enables us to measure the effectiveness of our program, indicate any need for remedial action, determine the degree to which our objectives have been attained, determine whether protected veterans and individuals with disabilities have had the opportunity to participate in company-sponsored activities, measure our compliance with the program's specific obligations, and document actions taken to comply with these obligations.
 The effectiveness of our Affirmative Action Program is regularly communicated to all supervisory personnel.